 Secondly, commodities are traded between two parties: the buyer and the seller.
 The buyer agrees to pay the seller a certain amount of money for the commodity, and the seller agrees to deliver the commodity to the buyer later.

 Thirdly, commodities are often traded on margin.
 This means that you only have to pay a fraction of the total value of the trade upfront; the rest is borrowed from your broker.
-Margin trading can be risky, but it can also magnify your profits (or losses).
+Margin trading can be risky but can also magnify your profits (or losses).

 Commodities In A Forex Market Are Classified Into Four Types